EdmundBenedict/lordcephei.github.io/pages/fplotdoc.md

   Attributes marked with "&dagger;" are optional.
 By default, **sym1**=1 and **sym2**=**sym1**.\\
   Symbols 1-4 have a width and height given by **sym1** and **sym2** (thus **square** can be a rectangle).\\
   Symbol 5 (polygon) has an third attribute, which sets the angle of 1<sup>st</sup> point relative to the vertical.\\
-  Symbol 6 (circle) has one attributes.
-It defaults to 1 if not specified.\\
+  Symbol 6 (circle) is more generally an arc, if the second and third attribute are used.
   Symbol 7 draws arrows with the tip at (_x_, _y_).
 Attributes refer to:\\
   &emsp; 1,2 **&Delta;<i>x</i>** and **&Delta;<i>y</i>** are the endpoint of the tail relative to the tip (graphics units)\\
   &emsp; 3&nbsp;&nbsp;&nbsp; **head length** is the size of the arrowhead as a fraction of arrow length\\